 Providing enough notice could influence whether or not you and your landlord arrive at an agreeable resolution.

-3. Consider Reletting or Subletting
+Step 3 – Consider Reletting or Subletting

-If you’re having trouble negotiating a clean break with your landlord, consider finding a new renter to either relet or sublet the property.
+If you’re having trouble negotiating a clean break with your landlord, consider finding a new renter to relet or sublet the property.

 Finding a replacement on your own is a great way to alleviate your landlord’s fears about losing money when you move out.